lightmon233/tellyou-nihongo/README.md

 This is a Markdown-based Japanese learning blog system built on [Doks](https://github.com/thuliteio/doks), featuring real-time TTS support inspired by the techniques used in [ReadAloud](https://github.com/guozhigq/ReadAloud).

+This repository is a fork of [harborzeng/tellyou-nihongo](https://github.com/harborzeng/tellyou-nihongo), and can also be considered a fork of the [thuliteio/doks](https://github.com/thuliteio/doks) theme.

 > **⚠️ Warning:** This project is currently in a "just works" state and requires ongoing maintenance and updates.
 Contributions to improve stability and functionality are welcome.

 ## Content Authoring